-Optional Clauses

-[Describe any state or other laws that require greater limits on disclosures].
+Optional Clauses [Describe any state or other laws that require greater limits on disclosures].

-CHANGES TO THE TERMS OF THIS NOTICE We can change the terms of this notice, and the changes will apply to all information we have about you.
+CHANGES TO THE TERMS OF THE HIPAA NOTICE OF PRIVACY PRACTICES We can change the terms of this notice, and the changes will apply to all information we have about you.
 The new notice will be available upon request, and a copy will be provided to you.

-Drafting Note to "Changes to the Terms of this Notice" Section
+Drafting Note to "Changes to the Terms of the HIPAA Notice of Privacy Practices" Section

-Material changes to the terms of the notice must be communicated to plan participants within 60 days of the modification (and in advance of the modification for a notice posted on a plan website).
-45 C.F.R. § 164.520(c) (1)(v)
+Material changes to the terms of the notice must be communicated to plan participants within 60 days of the modification (and in advance of the modification for a notice posted on a plan website) 45 C.F.R. § 164.520(c) (1)(v).

-FOR MORE INFORMATION For more information, contact the plan representative noted above or see www.hhs. gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html.
+FOR MORE INFORMATION For more information, contact the plan representative noted above or see www.hhs. gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html .